reselbob/fortune-cookies/microservice-sync/kubernetes/readme.md

 `docker push localhost:5000/fortunes`

-Do a test run to make sure you can access the local Docker Repository
+**Step 6:** Do a test run to make sure you can access the local Docker Repository

 `docker run -d -p 3000:3000 localhost:5000/fortunes3000`

-`kubectl run fortunes --image=localhost:5000/fortunes --port=3000`

 **Step 7:** Build a `testconsumer` container image and push it to the  local Docker Registry.